 PetFirst prides itself on offering low-cost pet insurance plans in all 50 states.
-Cost varies from $16 and $100 per month, depending on the plan that you select.
-Co-pays range from 10 percent to 30 percent, after you pay your deductible of $50 to $500 per incident.
+Costs start as low $32 per month, depending on the plan that you select.
+You pay your deductible of $50 to $500 per incident.

 PetFirst’s plans exclude pre-existing conditions, but congenital and hereditary diseases are covered.
 They also have a routine care add-on rider that covers things like exams, flea and tick prevention, behavior training, microchipping, and vaccines.

 The company is rated 7.1 out of 10 on PetInsuranceReview.com.
 They offer great insurance options that are available across the U.S., though they do have an annual limit on coverage.

 What Are the Benefits of Having Dog Insurance?

 For most dog owners, pet insurance that covers the costs of an illness or accident provides comfort in knowing your dog’s medical needs can be addressed, even if they are expensive, according to Espenschied.